kenheaslip/EducationEngineer/education-engineer/tutorial.md

 metadata:
   labels:
     app: web                                           # Places a label on all pods for easy identification of your app.
   name: web                                            # defines the name of the deployment.
-For the sake of sanity, it's best to name it the same things as your app label
+For the sake of sanity, it's best to name it the same as your app label
 spec:
   replicas: 1                                          # How many replicas you want to run.
 Be aware this is just a starting state.
 Other configs like Horizontal Pod Autoscaling (HPA can be used to scale your pods dynamically)
   selector: